 Students are required to show proof of identity at appointment check-in.
 Students must provide a valid government photo ID such as a Driver’s License, Driver’s Permit, State ID, Passport, Military ID or their KSU Student ID.

 Students are not allowed to bring personal belongings such as backpacks, purses, cell phones and electronic devices into the testing room.
 Only approved testing materials are allowed in the testing room.
 All personal belongings will be stored in a designated area within the SDS Office.
 The SDS Testing Offices do not have secured lockers for storage and are not responsible for lost or stolen items.

 Students are responsible for bringing all required testing materials which are approved by the instructor and/or approved accommodations stated on their Faculty Notification Letter.
 These items include Scantrons, Blue Books, dictionaries, calculators, pens, pencils; etc. SDS does not provide Scantron answer sheets or Blue Books.
 Students should consult with their instructor on providing these materials to our office with the exam submission.

 Students are encouraged to take care of their personal needs before entering the testing area.
-Students who are approved for restroom breaks will need to discuss plan of action with the Testing Staff before having access to the test.
+Students who are approved for restroom breaks will need to discuss plan of action with the Testing Staff before gaining access to the test.
 Extra time is not allotted for these breaks unless warranted by the student’s approved accommodations.

 Food and Drinks

 Students are allowed to have drinks with a lid, gum, mints and quiet snacks.
-We ask that food packages be opened before entering the testing room so not to disturb others.
+We ask that food packages be opened before entering the testing room so as not to disturb others.

 Personal or Medical Needs